 Bronchopulmonary sequestration (BPS) is a rare malformation of the lung that occurs before a baby is born.
-With BPS, a part of the lung is separated from the main development of the lung.
-This sequestered mass of issue doesn’t function normally and receives its blood supply from the body’s main artery (aorta), rather than the arteries in the lung.
+With BPS, a piece of lung tissue develops without being connected to the airways, sometimes inside the lung and sometimes outside of it.
+This sequestered mass of tissue doesn’t function normally and receives its blood supply from the body’s main artery (aorta), rather than the arteries in the lung.

-Most times, BPS does not cause a baby significant problems.
-In rare cases, however, this condition can lead to breathing problems and infection.
-It can also displace the heart from its normal position and push on the diaphragm.
-As a result, it’s important to monitor a baby with a BPS closely.
-While it’s not unusual for the mass to shrink in size before birth, or for the normal part of the lung to continue to grow, frequent evaluation of your baby’s lungs is the best way to ensure your baby is okay.
+Most times, a BPS does not cause a baby significant problems during development.
+In rare cases however, it can displace the heart from its normal position and push on the diaphragm.
+As a result, it’s important to closely monitor a baby with a BPS.

-- Long-term, follow-up care as your baby’s lungs continue to heal and develop
+- Long-term, follow-up care as your baby’s lungs continue to develop

-How is a Bronchopulmonary Sequestration Diagnosed During Pregnancy?
+How is a Bronchopulmonary Sequestration Diagnosed and Managed During Pregnancy?

 A BPS is typically detected during a routine ultrasound around 20 weeks gestation.
 It appears as a bright mass on the lung.
 A series of follow-up ultrasounds will give your physician more information about whether the lung mass is a BPS and its level of severity.
 Your doctor may also perform a fetal MRI to obtain a more detailed view of the mass, and a fetal echocardiogram (echo) to test for any structural heart defects.

-Babies with a moderately large BPS may have some difficulty breathing after birth and require oxygen.
-In this case, your baby will be cared for in our neonatal intensive care unit (NICU) for stabilization until surgery is performed to remove the BPS, and to allow for the remaining normal lung to function optimally.
+Babies with a moderately large BPS may have some difficulty breathing after birth.
+In this case, your baby will be cared for in our neonatal intensive care unit (NICU) until surgery is performed to remove the BPS.

 In nearly all cases, babies who receive surgery for BPS go on to develop normally without breathing or heart problems.